Some mixed Hodge structure on l^2-cohomology of covering of K\"ahler manifolds: preliminaries.

 \subsubsection{Quotient category.}

-According to \Grot (1.11) and \Gab Chap.3, if $\T$ is a Serre subcategory of an Abelian category $\A$, there exists a quotient category $\A/\T$ with same object than $\A$ and obtained by extending class of isomorphism.
-Moreover functor $\A\to \A/\T$ is exact.

-\begin{definition}Let $\tau=(\T,\F)$ be a hereditary torsion theory on $\Mod(R)$.
-Defines $\Mod(R)_{/\tau}$ to be the quotient category of $\Mod(R)$ by the Serre class $\T$: \item[i)] Object of $\Mod(R)_{/\tau}$ are identical with object of $\Mod(R)$; \item[ii)]Morphisms are elements of the following inductive limite \end{definition}
+Let $\T$ be a Serre subcategory of an Abelian category $\A$.
+There exists a quotient category $\A/\T$ and an exact functor $\A\to \A/\T$ with the universal property of factorisation of functor mapping objects in $\T$ to the zero object (\Grot (1.11), Gabriel \cite{Gab} Chap.
+3, Verdier \cite{Ver} \para2). \begin{definition}Let $\tau=(\T,\F)$ be a hereditary torsion theory on $\Mod(R)$.
+Let $\Mod(R)_{/\tau}$ be the quotient category of $\Mod(R)$ by the Serre class $\T$: \item[i)] The objects of $\Mod(R)_{/\tau}$ are identical with the objects of $\Mod(R)$; \item[ii)]The morphisms of $\Mod(R)_{/\tau}$ are elements of the following inductive limit \end{definition}